BoJack Horseman: Conception

-After moving to LA for the first time, writer Raphael Bob-Waksberg unsuccessfully pitched ideas for shows to different networks.
-Among them was the idea for a family comedy set during the Reign of Terror called The Good Times Are Killing Me, which Waksberg described as "All in the Family but in France, ... where the Dad was guillotine salesman and business was booming, but he couldn't get his wacky family in order."
+After moving to Los Angeles for the first time, writer Raphael Bob-Waksberg unsuccessfully pitched ideas for shows to different networks.
+Among them was the idea for a family comedy set during the Reign of Terror called The Good Times Are Killing Me, which Waksberg described as "All in the Family but in France, ... where the Dad was a guillotine salesman and business was booming, but he couldn't get his wacky family in order."
 Around the same time, he moved into a friend's house up in the Hollywood Hills, living in what he described as "a glorified closet in a beautiful mansion".
-On his first night there, he "look[ed] out on the deck over all of Hollywood, and [felt] simultaneously on top of the world and never more isolated and alone."
+He "look[ed] out on the deck over all of Hollywood, and [felt] simultaneously on top of the world and never more isolated and alone."
 This was the beginning of the idea that would become BoJack Horseman.

-Raphael Bob-Waksberg and illustrator Lisa Hanawalt had met in high school and the two would often joke about creating an animated series together.
-The two eventually went their separate ways, with Bob-Waksberg moving to LA and Hanawalt moving to New York, but stayed in touch, working together on the web comic Tip Me Over, Pull Me Out.
+Bob-Waksberg and illustrator Lisa Hanawalt had met in high school and the two would often joke about creating an animated series together.
+The two eventually went their separate ways, with Bob-Waksberg moving to Los Angeles and Hanawalt moving to New York, but stayed in touch, working together on the web comic Tip Me Over, Pour Me Out.
 In March 2010, Bob-Waksberg emailed Hanawalt asking for a drawing of one of the "horse-guys" she had been sketching, outlining a pitch for a show he titled "BoJack the Depressed Talking Horse".
 This early pitch hewed closely to the final product except for some minor differences – Todd was called Topher and was BoJack's childhood friend; Diane was a development executive instead of a ghostwriter; and Mr. Peanutbutter was BoJack's agent instead of Princess Carolyn, with his role as BoJack's rival instead filled by a horse called Honeybucket.
 Hanawalt joked that the concept sounded too depressing.